A Universal Framework for Reconstructing Complex Networks and Node Dynamics from Discrete or Continuous Dynamics Data

-Very few studies have been proposed to perform both network inference and time series forecasting tasks together, although some network inference algorithms are capable of forecasting.
-The implicit and time-variant network structures can also be obtained from deep learning models for forecasting based on an attention mechanism~\cite{pareja2020evolvegcn,velivckovic2017graph,wang2020learning,ha2020deep,velickovic2020pointer,ijcai2019-264}.
+Very few studies have been proposed to perform both network reconstruction and node dynamics reconstruction tasks together at the same time, although some network inference algorithms are capable of forecasting node states and the implicit and time-variant network structures can also be obtained from deep learning models for forecasting based on an attention mechanism~\cite{ha2020deep,pareja2020evolvegcn,velivckovic2017graph,wang2020learning,ijcai2019-264}.
 The first framework to derive an explicit network is NRI (neural relation inference)~\cite{kipf2018neural}, in which an encoder–decoder framework is used.
-However, the complicated encoding process to infer the connections from time series data has limited scalability and accuracy on larger networks~\cite{zhang2019general}.
-Further studies promote NRI on several aspects, such as the consideration of constraints~\cite{li2019structure,alet2019neural}, and inferring hidden nodes~\cite{ayed2019learning}, whereas the problem of scalability and accuracy remains.
+However, the complicated encoding process to infer the connections from time series data has limited its scalability and accuracy on larger networks~\cite{zhang2019general,alet2019neural,ayed2019learning}.

-However, despite the large number of experiments on evaluating and comparing various data-driven models that have been conducted based on prediction tasks, much room for improvement remains.
-According to the three-layer causal hierarchy, intervention and counterfactual experiments rather than predictions are the gold standards for testing a trained data-driven model as a complete substitution of the original system~\cite{pearl2009causality,pearl2018book}.
-That is, downstream tasks such as the control experiments of both the learned model and the original systems should be tested and compared~\cite{baggio2020data}.
-However, we found only a few studies have performed this kind of task ~\cite{baggio2020data,liu2016control}.